lc-studios-mc/scp-dystopia-2.0-attempt/docs/v1-restoration.md

 I'm taking it easy btw. 😌

+## Early accesses

+I plan to release early access versions more frequently than before. 🍃

+Each early access version will be less important and more experimental.
+So, **you shouldn't use it in a serious project**.

 ## About v2 alpha

+*Maintenance cost of incomplete new features has stagnated the project...*

 The "v2 alpha", which was underway from February 2024 to August 2025, **will be discontinued**.
 So, [2.0.0 Alpha 5](https://github.com/lc-studios-mc/scp-dystopia/releases/tag/v2.0.0-alpha-5)
 will probably be the last "v2 alpha" version.

+I will be careful not to add new features while doing restoration this time.

-However, I plan to bring back popular new ideas like Lockdown System once the restoration part is done.
+And don't worry, I will bring back popular ideas like Lockdown System and CCTV once the restoration part is done.